-Aluminum, tin and steel food cans, empty dry metal paint cans, empty aerosol cans, aluminum foil, scrap metal (smaller than 30 inches and less than 30 pounds).
+YES: Aluminum, tin and steel food cans, empty dry metal paint cans, empty aerosol cans, aluminum foil, scrap metal (smaller than 30 inches and less than 30 pounds).

 To recycle small metal pieces (under 2 inches), like metal lids, screws and nails, collect inside a soup can, crimp tightly closed, then put into mixed recycling.

-These items do not belong in the recycling: Aerosol cans that still contain liquids should be emptied (if non-toxic, like cooking spray) or disposed of at a hazardous waste facility (if toxic, like chemicals or paint).
+NO: Aerosol cans that still contain liquids should be emptied (if non-toxic, like cooking spray) or disposed of at a hazardous waste facility (if toxic, like chemicals or paint).
 Not sure if it’s toxic?
 Call 503-234-3000.

 Glass should always be collected separately from other recycling.
 Never put glass in your mixed recycling container.
 If glass ends up with other recyclables, it can cause harm to the staff and machinery at local recycling facilities.

-All colors of glass (labels are OK too).
+YES: All colors of glass (labels are OK too).

 * Redeemable glass beverage bottles with a 10-cent deposit can either be recycled in your regular glass recycling bin or, if you wish to collect your deposit funds, you can take them to some grocery stores or any BottleDrop Center.

-These items do not belong in the recycling: Drinking glasses, flower vases, ceramics, dishware or drinkware of any kind, light bulbs.*
+NO: Drinking glasses, flower vases, ceramics, dishware or drinkware of any kind, light bulbs.*

 * Compact fluorescent light bulbs (CFLs) must be disposed of at a hazardous waste facility or other approved drop-off (call 503-234-3000 to find the nearest location to you).